tobias-holden/within-host-calibration/README.md

 Within each IIVT 'branch' are subfolders with the following structure:

-### bo.py

-Includes functions that control the entire calibration workflow, such as reading checkpoints, creating initial parameter sets, and what should be performed during each step/iteration of the workflow.
-Typically these can be left as is but note that this is where you may need to add changes for modifying the inner machinery of calibration.

-### batch_generators

-Includes basic batch generators using the various acquisition functions.
-Expected_improvement.py and turbo_thompson_sampling.py should be functional for QUEST.
-Others may require some small improvements related to botorch functionalities.

-* generic
-* array
-* expected_improvement
-* thompson_sampling
-* turbo_expected_improvement
-* **turbo_thompson_sampling**
-* turbo_thompson_sampling_local
-* turbo_upper_confidence_bound
-* upper_confidence_bound

-### create_plots

-A mixed bag of helper scripts for coordinating relationships, reference sites, likelihood calculators, etc. Also includes some archival scripts from model validation workflow for plotting and generating the comparisons.
-This folder likely needs some cleanup and may not currently be used in the workflow.

-### emulators

-GP.py defining the basic setup for the GP Emulation.
-This script contains additional possible emulators; however, we have only used ExactGP and explored ExactMultiTaskGP so far.

-* **Exact GP**
-* Exact GP Turbo Local
-* Exact GP Fixed Noise
-* Exact Multitask GP
-* Approximate GPs...

-### process_reference_data

-Includes some basic reformatting R scripts that are no longer currently in use for this workflow.

 ### reference_datasets

 Home for .csv and .xlsx files containing the reference data points.